 Our Contact Details

-If you have any questions or concerns about this Privacy Statement or our handling of your personal information, you may contact the Company Secretary at:
+If you have any questions or concerns about this Privacy Statement or our handling of your personal information, or if you wish to opt out and no longer wish to receive any communications from us, you may contact the Company Secretary at:

 Queensland Sugar Limited